Industry2 min read

 Healthcare Insurers Eye Cannabis Coverage as Medical Markets Mature

-Major health insurers explore cannabis benefit integration as state medical programs expand and federal rescheduling momentum builds nationwide.
+Major health insurers explore cannabis reimbursement policies as state medical programs expand and federal rescheduling discussions gain momentum.